 These businesses and organizations offer some of our favorite summer reading programs:

-- AudioFile: Teens get 2 free audiobooks per week.
+- AudioFile: Teens get two free audiobooks per week.

-- Barnes & Noble: Child gets a free book after reading eight.
+- Barnes & Noble: Children get a free kids book after reading eight.

 - Half Price Books: Kids who read 300 minutes a month get a $5 gift card.